World

 Share

-Obasanjo’s remarks were delivered during a recorded keynote titled “Leadership Failure and State Capture in Nigeria” at the Chinua Achebe Leadership Forum at Yale University.
-The former president criticized Tinubu’s administration, citing pervasive corruption, incompetence, and mismanagement as indicators of Nigeria’s .
+Obasanjo’s remarks were delivered during a recorded keynote address titled “Leadership Failure and State Capture in Nigeria” at the Chinua Achebe Leadership Forum at Yale University.
+The former president criticized Tinubu’s administration, citing pervasive corruption, incompetence, and mismanagement as indicators of Nigeria’s decline.

-Omololu, however, dismissed these claims, describing them as misinformed and reflective of Obasanjo’s penchant for attention-.
-Citing former President Shehu Shagari’s memoir, Beckoned to Serve, Omololu Obasanjo a “narcissist” who thrives on criticism to remain in the limelight.
+Omololu, however, dismissed these claims, describing them as misinformed and reflective of Obasanjo’s penchant for attention-seeking.
+Citing former President Shehu Shagari’s memoir, Beckoned to Serve, Omololu labeled Obasanjo a “narcissist” who thrives on criticism to remain in the limelight.

 Tinubu’s Economic Achievements

-Additionally, Nigeria recorded a trade surplus of N14.07 trillion by mid-2024, the highest in history.
-Omololu emphasized that the administration’s non- for a quarter surpassed the total generated during Obasanjo’s entire eight- tenure.
+Additionally, Nigeria recorded a trade surplus of N14.07 trillion by mid-2024, the highest in its history.
+Omololu emphasized that the administration’s non-oil revenue for a single quarter surpassed the total generated during Obasanjo’s entire eight-year tenure.

-“On March 28, 2024, the Nigerian Stock a remarkable milestone, crossing an All Shares Index of 104,562.06—a 39.84% year-to-date increase, making it the second-best performing exchange in ,” Omololu said, questioning Obasanjo’s allegations of economic mismanagement.
+“On March 28, 2024, the Nigerian Stock Exchange achieved a remarkable milestone, crossing an All Shares Index of 104,562.06—a 39.84% year-to-date increase, making it the second-best performing exchange in Africa,” Omololu said, questioning Obasanjo’s allegations of economic mismanagement.

 Anti-Corruption Efforts